-On 4 August 2014, it will be a hundred years since the outbreak of the First World War, an event which had an impact on millions of Scots, both in the service and at home, as well as those with links to Scotland around the world.
+The centenary of the advent of the First World War took place on 4 August 1914, an event which had an impact on millions of Scots, both in the service and at home, as well as those with links to Scotland around the world.

 Scotland’s contribution to the British Armed Forces was considerable with the country sending 690,000 men to war.
 Estimates conclude that 74,000 never returned home, either killed in action or succumbing to disease, while a further 150,000 were seriously wounded.
 The impact of this devastating loss of life was felt the length and breadth of the country, and today almost every village and town in Scotland has its own memorial to those who died.